AkoomJoshua/AkoomJoshua/README.md

 - 🔭 I am Joshua Akoom, a Software Develooper, Product Tester and Techprenuer

-- 🌱 I love to build highly interactive and responsive cutting edge technologies and softwares...
+- 🌱 I love to build highly interactive and responsive cutting edge products and softwares...

 - 😄 I am interested in JavaScript,python Flutter and their frameworks